mikkelgunhildsbu/Simulation_Tool_For_Healthcare_Workflow_Simulation/README.md

-# Simulation tool for healthcare workflow simulation
+# Simulation Tool for Healthcare Workflow Simulation
 ###_A case study in the histology laboratory at Haukeland university hospital_

 This repository is part of a master’s thesis focused on developing a discrete event simulation tool for the histology laboratory at Haukeland University Hospital.